gabriele-h/almapipo/README.md

 ### Usage Example Python Console

-The following extracts the XML of one holding record and returns it as an xml.etree Element:
+The following extracts the XML of the most recent version of one holding record and returns it as an xml.etree Element:

 ```python
 from almapipo import db_connect, xml_extract